-The Board of Directors in Private Equity: Between Speed, Control, and the Challenge of Independence
+Academia de Guvernanță.
+The Private Equity Board of Directors: Between Speed, Control, and the Challenge of Independence

 In companies backed by investment funds, boards of directors become true engines of transformation.
 On Academia de Guvernanță, Carmen Micu (CEO and co-founder of Envisia) and Daniela Iliescu (board member at Patria Bank and Executive Director of RoPEA) discussed how to build an effective board in private equity, the governance challenges involved, and how the balance between strategy and control influences a company's success.